Yenan Bryceson group

 Martha-Lena received her Master´s degree from the Ruprecht-Karls University in Heidelberg in 2011.
 She is enrolled in the Experimental Medicine Program at Karolinska Institutet.
 Her research addresses the spatio-temporal dynamics, interactions, and function of proteins associated with fatal immunodeficiency syndromes and required for cytotoxic lymphocyte exocytosis.
 In her free time she enjoys long walks at the seaside and, giving unequaled pleasure to her neighbors, she likes singing.

 Matthias Voss, PhD

 Matthias received his MSc degree in biochemistry and molecular biology from the Christian-Albrechts University in Kiel, Germany, in 2009 and a PhD (summa cum laude) in biochemistry from the Ludwig-Maximilians University in Munich, Germany, in 2014.
 He joined the Bryceson lab in 2015 and will adopt genome editing technologies to interrogate the molecular mechanisms underlying lymphocyte cytotoxicity.
-He is currently supported by a postdoctoral fellowship from the Wenner-Gren Foundations.
-In his spare time, Matthias enjoys running and swimming.
+He currently holds an EMBO long-term fellowship (2016 & 2017) and was previously supported by a fellowship awarded by the Wenner-Gren foundations.

 Lamberto Torralba Raga, PhD student